fredeil/INF-1101/INF1101-fei003-a2/report.md

 ---- Skriv at syntax parsinga e recursive descent parser med "top down approach?"
 ---- What we can see from the figures above is that the syntax is recursive.
 We are actually using a *recursive descent parser* with a *top-down* design.

+ ---- For implementing an index ADT, an interface that described the operations with its return types was pre-defined in the precode.
 When deciding on which way to implement the sorted set, two alternatives were considered.
 One that would have low development cost but high performance cost and vice versa.
 These are trade offs that often has to be considered in real life situations when developing software (i.e., development cost vs optimal performance), so this was a good exercise.

 The sorted set implementation was done using the linked list implementation given in the precode.
 This is by far the slowest (in terms of run time), naive and reckless implementation (compared to other implementations).
 Very little effort went into optimizing the code.
 As long as the tests passed, it was fine.
 The positive part of this implementation was its low development cost (time), which was the prioritized factor for this assignment.